©2020 340B Health. Unauthorized copying is expressly prohibited.

 Physically Segregated Inventory: A method used by covered entities to comply with the 340B anti-diversion requirement by keeping their 340B drugs physically separate from their non-340B drugs.
 In a physically segregated inventory system, safeguards must be established to prevent comingling of the two inventories and to allow the borrowing of drugs between inventories only in emergency situations.
 Physically separate inventories are an alternative to virtual inventory systems which are another common method used by covered entities for managing their 340B drugs.
 See definition of “Three-Way Virtual Inventory Management.”

-Physician-Administered Drugs: Drugs or drug ingredients that must be injected, infused, or otherwise administered or dispensed by a physician or a non-physician professional under the supervision of a physician.
+Physician-Administered Drugs: A commonly used phrase to describe non-retail drugs or drug ingredients that must be injected, infused, or otherwise administered or dispensed by a physician or a non-physician professional under the supervision of a physician.
 Physician-administered drugs are subject to discounts under the 340B program.
 Pursuant to the DRA, state Medicaid agencies are required to collect NDCs for physician-administered drugs to facilitate states requesting rebates from manufacturers for those drugs under the MDRP.
 In implementing the reporting requirements, CMS has mandated that NDCs be collected both for drugs administered in physicians’ offices and drugs administered in hospital outpatient settings.
 However, as a result of litigation brought by 340B hospitals and a settlement reached with CMS, the agency issued an October 2009 transmittal to state Medicaid programs acknowledging that hospitals billing Medicaid for physician-administered drugs at their “purchasing costs as determined under the state plan” cannot be mandated under federal law to submit NDCs.

 Program Income: Program income is the income earned by federal grantees and sub-grantees due to a supported activity or as a direct result of the programs operated under their grant and sub-grants.
 If a grantee or sub-grantee participates in the 340B program and receives revenue as a result of billing and collecting payment on 340B drugs, HRSA considers such revenue to be program income on the grounds that the revenue is earned as a direct result of the grant.
 HRSA grantees therefore must follow federal grant rules and regulations requiring that program income be used to reduce the amount of federal funding the grantee draws down or, if the specific program or award so specifies, to supplement the grant funds in order to further program objectives.